getml/getml.com/src/docs/contact/index.md

     ---

     Need support in building ML enabled data products or service?
-    Connect with our full-serivce team to discuss how we can help.
+    Connect with our full-service team to discuss how we can help.

     [:octicons-arrow-right-24: Get in touch](message-us)